 The emotional gulf between men and women can have serious consequences.
 A study of 525 infertile couples presented at the 57th annual meeting of the American Society for Reproductive Medicine found that women were more likely than their partners to be depressed.
 Female depression was especially common in couples in which partners feel different levels of stress.

-Understandably, Clapp has spent much of her career helping men support their wives through this difficult time.
+Understandably, Clapp, now the owner of Fertility Resources in Sudbury, Massachusetts, has spent much of her career helping men support their wives through this difficult time.
 Every couple is different, but certain issues pop up time and time again.
 Here is some of her tried-and-true advice for men:

 - Respect her feelings.
 Your partner may want to stay away from parties (especially baby showers) or any gathering where other people's little ones will be crawling around.
 She knows what she can handle.
 Support her decision, even if it means staying home over the holidays.

 - Don't hide your own grief.
 While women tend to grieve openly, men often keep their sadness bottled up, Clapp says.
 They may think they're protecting their loved one, but they end up making their partners feel even more alienated and alone.

 - Don't rush to "fix" things.
 Too many men commit themselves to finding doctors and researching the latest fertility treatments before their wives are ready to think about such things, Clapp says.
 "When she's in the bedroom bawling because another friend is pregnant, she doesn't want a plan.
 She wants support."

 - Do your part.
 When it's time to seek medical help, be sure to schedule an appointment with a doctor or a urologist for yourself.
 Men are at least partly responsible in as much as 50 percent of cases in which couples struggle to conceive.
 If you do have a fertility problem, your doctor may recommend medical treatments or lifestyle changes to boost your chances for fatherhood.
 Many causes of male infertility are treatable and curable.